foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

 If you encounter an error that cannot be fixed by running it again please leave a comment with your error on my github: https://github.com/dirkvandooren/AWS_FoundryVTT/issues

 To renew the certificate.
+make the security group for your ec2 temporarily reachable for HTTP and HTTPS by adding an entry for HTTP and one for HTTPS to your security group allowing 0.0.0.0/0
 ```
 certbot renew
 ```
+After it is renewed you should remove those entries

 small bug to be fixed:
 if you restart the server your user "ssm-user" does not have the proper permissions to start foundry. if you login using the connect button and run these three lines your setup will be fixed and it will not happen again: